Non-Parametric Data-Driven Background Modelling using Conditional Probabilities: Background modelling with generative adversarial networks

-This case study demonstrates that the proposed background modelling method is capable of accurately modelling a set of correlated variables and their correlations, and of interpolating over significant distances in the conditioning variable.
-The performance of this method is expected to improve further in the case of smaller distances in the conditioning variable, for example when the signal exhibits a narrow resonance in the blinding variable.
+This case study demonstrates that the proposed background modelling method is capable of accurately modelling a set of correlated variables, and of interpolating over significant distances in the conditioning variable.
+The performance of this method is expected to improve in the case of smaller distances in the conditioning variable, for example when the signal exhibits a narrow resonance in the blinding variable.